WojciechMatuszewski/programming-notes/general/thoughts.md

 > Consider watching [this video](https://www.youtube.com/watch?v=VLfjooAKOqg).

 How many times did you judge a person based on yours, maybe inaccurate, judgment?
-If your teammate is underperforming, you might think he is lazy, stupid, or unmotivated (I'm guilty of this).
+If your teammate is under-performing, you might think he is lazy, stupid, or unmotivated (I'm guilty of this).
 How often have you said the same to yourself while looking at your performance?

 In such situations, consider looking at what is happening through the lens of empathy. **Replace your judgments with curiosity**.
 If you do that, you will likely arrive at a different explanation of a situation.

-So, next time you or someone you work with is underperforming, instead of judging, ask, "Hey, what is going on?
+So, next time you or someone you work with is under-performing, instead of judging, ask, "Hey, what is going on?
 How can I help".

 ## Hyperbolic discounting or how we want the quick rewards